A tensor formalism for multilayer network centrality measures using the Einstein product: Introduction

 Some real world examples require the modeling of more than one kind of nodes or of more than one type of edges.
 This holds, for instance, for the transportation network in a country when considering different means of transportation.
 The train and bus routes are different types of connections and should in some models be represented by different kinds of edges.
 Moreover, train and bus stations may make up nodes with diverse properties.
 The connections between a train station and an adjacent bus station give rise to yet another kind of edges connecting different kinds of nodes, along which travelers typically walk.
 This kind of objects and connections can be modeled by \emph{multilayer networks}, which emphasize different kinds or connections, known as layers, between possibly different kinds of elements of a network.
-Each layer is represented by a single graph that contains the elements, or some of the elements, of the network and the connections between them in this level.
-Edges connecting nodes from different layers model the interactions between different levels.
+Each layer is represented by a single graph that contains the elements, or some of the elements, of the network and the connections between them in this layer.
+Edges connecting nodes from different layers model the interactions between different layers.
 Therefore, the nodes in a multilayer network require two indices, e.g., $v_i^\ell$, where the superscript $\ell$ denotes the layer, and the subscript $i$ determines the node in this layer.
-The set $V_L=V\times L$, where $V$ is the set of nodes in each layer and $L$ is the set of layers, represents all possible combinations of node-layers, and the set of edges $E=V_L\times V_L$ corresponds to pairs of possible combinations of nodes and layers.
+The set $V_L=V\times L$ represents all possible combinations of node-layers, where the set $V$ is made up of all nodes of the network considered.
+Each layer may be made up of $V$ or some elements of $V$, and $L$ is the set of layers.
+The set of edges $E\subseteq V_L\times V_L$ represents all edges of the network.
 The special case when the set of nodes is the same in all layers, and edges that connect nodes in different layers are only allowed between a node and its copy in another layer, is known as a \emph{multiplex network}.
-A nice recent paper by Bergermann and Stoll \cite{BS} studies multiplex networks and generalized matrix function-based centrality measures to thid kind of networks.
+A nice recent paper by Bergermann and Stoll \cite{BS} studies multiplex networks and generalized matrix function-based centrality measures to this kind of networks.
 The authors use supra-adjacency matrices to represent multiplex networks.
-Recently, a global measure of communicability in a multiple network, computed by means of the Perron root, and the right and left Perron vectors of the supra-adjacency matrix associated with the network was introduced in \cite{ENR}.
+Recently, a global measure of communicability in a multiplex network, computed by means of the Perron root, and the right and left Perron vectors of the supra-adjacency matrix associated with this kind of network was introduced in \cite{ENR}.
+We are interested in using tensors for network analysis, because they arise naturally when modeling multilayer networks.